HannahFromAland/first_project.github.io/writing.md

 - form the backbone of later study or research
 - learn about science and the principles in a more interacted way rather than rote definition of tedious jargons or watch the video showing the experiments.

+## Against the argument

+- access to technology
+- perform intricate tasks
+- may seem like a  fra-fetched claim
+- boring drills (seems like another expression of practice)
+- from early stage/age